Tips For Surviving Murph

 GET THE BEST WEIGHT VEST

-For those hardcore enough (i.e. crazy) to attempt MURPH in a weight vest, wearing the right fitting vest is crucial.
+For those hardcore enough (i.e. crazy) to attempt the MURPH challenge in a weight vest, wearing the right fitting vest is crucial.

 While there are many great military-style armored vests out there, those are designed to stop bullets, not for working out.
 They are usually bulky, ill-fitting, especially for females and extremely uncomfortable.
 Weight vest research can guide your decision on how to train and what weight vest is best for you.